B-Cell Acute Lymphocytic Leukemia Minimum Residual Disease Detection by Flow Cytometry

 Limitations

-• If the patient was treated with an anti-CD19 therapy, consider the non-COG panel.
+• The COG panel has poor sensitivity in patients treated with an anti-CD19 therapy; consider the non-COG panel.

 • Poor cell viability may adversely affect antigens and impede the ability to properly identify neoplastic cells.

-• Hemodilution or low numbers of events collected may affect sensitivity (first-pull aspirate is recommended for maximal sensitivity).
+• Hemodilution or low numbers of events collected may affect sensitivity.

 References